 Above example shows how data locality and fairness can be balanced.
 We need to quantitatively determine the FC and DLC of tasks dynamically.
-Formula (8) shows how to calculate DLC, in which $\alpha$ is a configuration parameter fed by system administrators and implicitly controls the relative weight of DLC.
-If $\alpha$ is small, FC is dominant and the scheduler favors fairness.
-If $\alpha$ is large, DLC stands out and the scheduler favors data locality.
-If $\alpha$ is medium, FC and DLC become equally important.
+Formula (8) shows how to calculate DLC, in which α is a configuration parameter fed by system administrators and implicitly controls the relative weight of DLC.
+If α is small, FC is dominant and the scheduler favors fairness.
+If α is large, DLC stands out and the scheduler favors data locality.
+If α is medium, FC and DLC become equally important.
 The calculation of FC is trickier and more subtle.
 As we mentioned, a GFC is associated with each group.
 One simple and intuitive strategy is for each group the FC of all its unscheduled tasks is set to its GFC.
 This implies all unscheduled tasks of a group have identical FC, and thus the scheduler is inclined to schedule all or none of them.
 Consider the scenario where FC dominates.
-Initially a group $G_i$ underuses its ration just a little and has many unscheduled tasks.
-If group $G_i$ has the lowest GFC, all its tasks naturally have the lowest FC and are scheduled to run so that group $G_i$ uses significantly more resources.
-After scheduling, the
+Initially a group G_i underuses its ration just a little and has many unscheduled tasks.
+If group G_i has the lowest GFC, all its tasks naturally have the lowest FC and are scheduled to run before

 Table 1.
-Examples of How Tradeoffs are Made
+Examples of How Tradeoffs are Made Data Locality-favored

-Fairness-favored Data Locality-favored

-FC DLC FC DLC

-[0, 100] [0, 20] [0,100] [0,200]
+FC DLC [0, 100] [0, 20]

-•
+Fairness-favored

-DLC FC DLC
+FC DLC [0,100] [0,200]

-[0,200] [0,100] [0,100]
+FC DLC [0,100] [0,100]